 UPDATE (May 2, 2011): After my initial post, I went out and had another of Bar None's ground beef sliders, and it was a lot better than the sliders I had previously.
 This slider came fresh off the grill for it was sizzling hot, unlike the last sliders I had that I waited about twenty minutes for that was lukewarm.
 The meat wasn't overseasoned (salty) and its flavor balanced nicely with the horseradish mayo.
 Also, because of the freshness, the juices (grease) was evident as I chewed the burger.
 Overall, this slider was much better than the others I ate and was about as good as the first one I had, grilled by John Bragg himself.
 Now, I'm still slightly partial to Bardog's slider for the reasons I mentioned earlier.
 However, Bar None's ground beef slider has won me over, for I enjoyed it and look forward to ordering it again.
 I just hope that when I do, the quality of it is the same as the last one, and not the former.

 NOTE: Since writing this, Bar None has closed.
 Even though I will miss it, I'm enthusiastic about what the bar will become.
 The new owners (both bartenders at The Silly Goose, featured in Part 2 of the "slider battle") will turn the bar into a speakeasy called The Blind Bear (featured in Part 5 of the slider series).
 From what I heard so far, the menu will feature items like barbecue bologna and grilled cheese sandwiches.
-As far as sliders are concerned, I'm not sure if they'll be offered.
+As far as sliders are concerned, I'm not sure if they'll be offered (correction: they're on the menu).
 However, with one of The Silly Goose's staff becoming the kitchen manager, who knows.
 I wish the new bar the best of luck in their endeavors.

 Click below to read

 The Battle of the Downtown Memphis "Sliders," Part 2